folknor/factorio-shuttle/README.md

 # Shuttle Train Lite

-A remake of the classic [Shuttle Train mod by Simwir](https://github.com/simwir/Shuttle-Train).

 Complete from-the-ground remake of Simwirs excellent [Shuttle Train](https://mods.factorio.com/mods/simwir/ShuttleTrain), because it wasn't really working with 0.15.
 He has approved of me publishing a remake (I asked him, even though the MIT license would not actually require me to do so).

 This fork changes the original in a few ways.